Statewide Vendor/Payee Services

 - DCYF provider change form [PDF]

 About your payee registration process

 You can register by completing the Vendor/payee registration form.
 As soon as we have recorded your registration, we will send you an email (If you provide an email on the registration form) confirming the registration and letting you know your Statewide Vendor Number.

-Please complete the payee registration form completely.
-In box 3, we recommend that you select Board/Committee member.
+Please complete the entire payee registration form.
+In box 3, we recommend that you select Lived Experience - Class 1 for community members who are receiving a stipend and are low income or have lived experience.
 Print the form, sign it, and mail it to Statewide Payee Registration, PO Box 41450, Olympia, WA 98504-1450.

 If you have any questions about Past/Present/Future payments, please contact the Agency that you are working with.